tuhsteh/interviewQuestions/README.md

  * sometimes try out their algorithm to see why it even worked at all
  * to better understand the question we interviewers were asking

 Some of the problems still aren't completely clear to me, like how some of the sorting algorithms really work (HeapSort for instance), or how the Level-Order Tree Traversal worked.
-But I have a better understanding of some of the most impoartant parts.
+But I have a better understanding of some of the most important parts.

 Also in this repository are some experiments I put together, or some algorithm comparisons I wanted to try out.